 In the election of 1888 Grover Cleveland the incumbent Democratic President faced Republican challenger Benjamin Harrison.
 Cleveland won the popular vote but lost the electoral vote.
 This took place because Cleveland overwhelmingly won states with smaller number of electoral votes while losing certain key states by only a few votes.
 Harrison became President but lost to Cleveland in a rematch four years later.

-The 1976 the election between President Ford and Governor Carter. was close in the Electoral College, but Carter won by a commanding 2,000,000 votes in the popular votes.
+The 1976 election between President Ford and Governor Carter was close in the Electoral College, but Carter won by a commanding 2,000,000 votes in the popular votes.